Eppo-exp/eppo-docs/docs/statistics/confidence-intervals/analysis-methods.md

-- If you _stop_ an experiment if it has a randomly _negative_ early lift, but _continue_ it for an equally random _positive_ lift, you don't give experiments that have _bad_ luck early on a chance to recover; you will tend to shut down experiments that might, ultimately, have had postive lifts (thus missing out on potential improvements) and therefore bias your results _downward_ (you will tend to think experiments have worse results than they actually do, and you'll miss).
+- If you _stop_ an experiment if it has a randomly _negative_ early lift, but _continue_ it for an equally random _positive_ lift, you don't give experiments that have _bad_ luck early on a chance to recover; you will tend to shut down experiments that might, ultimately, have had positive lifts (thus missing out on potential improvements) and therefore bias your results _downward_ (you will tend to think experiments have worse results than they actually do, and you'll miss).
 This is what would happen in scenario 1 above.